6.451.1 Policies, Authorities, Categories, and Approvals

 3. After QSIs have been made effective, business units and HCO will review QSI distribution patterns.

 1. In accordance with decisions of the Government Accountability Office, a QSI may not be granted retroactively.
-This means that a QSI may not be made effective before the date it was approved by the authorized official (the IRS Human Capital Officer or his/her designee).
+This means that a QSI may not be made effective before the date it was approved by the authorized official (the IRS Human Capital Officer or their designee).
 However, delays beyond normal processing cycle due to human or computer error may constitute an administrative error, which is grounds for processing the QSI retroactively.
-The business unit must have completed QSI Nomination Process within the annual timeframe issued by the HCO Awards Program Office and obtained the business unit approval signatures prior to this cut-off date to satisfy this exception.
+The business unit must have completed the QSI Nomination Process within the annual timeframe issued by the HCO PMR office and obtained the business unit approval signatures prior to this cut-off date to satisfy this exception.

 Special Act and Manager Awards